datanav/docs/overview.rst

 out to all systems that need the change.
 Regardless of whether a source supports change tracking, Sesam will immediately convert any batch load to a stream of the real changes contained in that batch using delta comparison.

 Sesam will automatically interpret the dataflow configuration so that it knows every single object affected by any change.
+Even the construction of complex composite data objects across a multitude of source systems with advanced dependencies, is automaticaly change tracked by the Sesam engine.
-This is a prerequisite for being able to stream compound objects without having to ETL load the entire dataset each time updated data is needed.
+This is a prerequisite for being able to stream compound objects without having to ETL the entire dataset each time updated data is needed.

 Standardize master data management, don’t hide it in code